comeetie/greed/cran-comments.md

-Dear cran members,
+Dear cran members.

-I corrected the problems found with valgrind.
-All the provided tests did not raise issues anymore with valgrind.
-I have performed the same tests as previously with similar results (same notes; 1 on UTF8 on Solaris, and 1 on package size on Windows and Ubuntu).
+I corrected the problem found with valgrind.
+The provided example did no raise a warning anymore.
+I also added a vignette and worked on input checking and priors specification.
+I have performed the same tests as previously with similar results (same notes 1 on UTF8 on Solaris, and 1 on package size on Windows and Ubuntu).

 ## Test environments